 The school accepts the theory that each child can progress in school in accordance with his own special physical and mental growth rate.
 If an equal opportunity is to be given each youngster to make his own best progress, some must be allowed to repeat a year of school.
 In order to be of most benefit to this child, the grade level in which he begins to fall behind the standards of achievement needs to be identified at the earliest possible time.

 Every effort will be made by the teachers and by the administration to report the achievement rate of each child to his parents by report cards and by conferences.
 When it becomes evident that a child is not achieving acceptable learning standards, the parents will be notified that retention is being considered.
 A parent-teacher conference will be held.

+The final decision to promote or retain a student shall rest with the principal after receiving information from parents/guardians, teachers and other appropriate school personnel.

 STUDENT CONCERNS

 FEES FOR RETURNED CHECKS